 Deep in the remote, dense and little-explored swamps of Africa lives an unusual bird with a shoe for a face.
 No, really.
-The African Shoebill stork looks more like something out of a comic book than a bird you might luckily encounter on a safari adventure.
+The African Shoebill stork looks more like something out of a comic book than a bird you might luckily encounter on an African safari.
 Distributed in the swampy marshes of Uganda, Rwanda, Western Tanzania and Zambia, this rare bird might very well have walked out of the dinosaur era, as is.

 A rather ominous capture of this bizarre bird | Image credit: The New Statesman

 The Shoebill stork is a rare and critically endangered bird (whose population is documented to be less than 5000 in the wild).
 With long, spindly blue-gray legs that match its blue-grey feathers, the Shoebill stands almost 55 inches above the swampland mud that it calls home.
 The over-exaggerated beak simply beggars belief; this humongous appendage resembles the iconic Dutch clog rather than anything a bird might use to eat it's meal, let alone something it would carry on its face!

 The truth is, not much is known about this formidable bird.
 The first scientific documentation of the species only occurred in the late 19th century.
 The Shoebill is elusive and not very social.
 Individuals stay far away from each other except during breeding season and it is quite usual for the birds to maintain a distance of at least 20 metres apart during feeding and swampland meandering.
 Almost to prove their antisocial nature, usually only one chick born to a pair will survive to adulthood.
 So ruthless is the Shoebill, that the largest chick in the hatch will commit fratricide without a moment’s hesitation.
 The surviving chicks are practically ejected from the nest once they have learnt the very basics of survival from their mothers.